-Please note that fellows are given the “Research Scholar” designation for their participation in our program.
+Please note that regular and junior fellows are given the “Research Scholar” designation for their participation in our program.
+Summer fellows are given the "Short-term Scholar" designation.
 Dumbarton Oaks offers sponsorship of legal dependents (spouse or legal domestic partner; children who are minors) as a convenience to fellows, but does not reimburse SEVIS fees or travel for dependents.

 What is the process for obtaining a visa?